gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 === Overrider & Template Method

-Following step checks if the `overrider-method` is present in the `template-method` of the `abstract-class`.
+This step checks if the `overrider-method` is present in the `template-method` of the `abstract-class`.
 Surround the query with a `one` for the `?template-method` value.

 Retrieve a method decleration from the abstract class, first check if the name is not the same as the `abstract-method` retrieved earlier.
 This is done by retrieving the `:name` property on both respective methods.
 Proceed to check if comparison of name fails.

 If that is the case, check if the method is a template method using `is-template-method`, the full code of the method can be found in @is-template-method.

 #linebreak()